CompPhysics/MachineLearning/README.md

 ## Practicalities

-1. Four lectures per week, Fall semester, 10 ECTS.
-The lectures will be recorded and linked to this site and the official University of Oslo website for the course;
-2. Two hours of laboratory sessions for work on computational projects and exercises for each group.
-There will  also be fully digital laboratory sessions for those who cannot attend;
+1. The sessions on Tuesdays and Wednesdays last four hours for each group (four in total) and will include lectures in a flipped mode (promoting active learning) and work on exercices and projects.
+The sessions will begin with lectures and questions and answers about the material to be covered every week.
+2. There are four groups, Tuesdays 815am-12pm and 1215pm-4pm and Wednesdays 815am-12pm and 1215pm-4pm.
+Please sign up as soon as possible for one of the groups.
+Max capacity per group is 30-40 participants.

+3. On Thursdays we have a regular lecture.
+These lectures start at 1215pm and end at 2pm.
-3. Three projects which are graded and count 1/3 each of the final grade;
+4. Three projects which are graded and count 1/3 each of the final grade;
-4. A selected number of weekly assignments;
+5. A selected number of weekly assignments;
-5. The course is part of the CS Master of Science program, but is open to other bachelor and Master of Science students at the University of Oslo;
+6. The course is part of the CS Master of Science program, but is open to other bachelor and Master of Science students at the University of Oslo;
-6. The course is offered as a so-called _cloned_ course,  FYS-STK4155 at the Master of Science level and FYS-STK3155 as a senior undergraduate)course;
+7. The course is offered as a so-called _cloned_ course,  FYS-STK4155 at the Master of Science level and FYS-STK3155 as a senior undergraduate)course;
-7. Videos of teaching material are available via the links at https://compphysics.github.io/MachineLearning/doc/web/course.html;
+8. Videos of teaching material are available via the links at https://compphysics.github.io/MachineLearning/doc/web/course.html;
-8. Weekly email with summary of activities will be mailed to all participants;
+9. Weekly email with summary of activities will be mailed to all participants;

 ## Grading